Assessment

 So it’s our understanding:

-• You have a team of 6 trustees almost like a syndicate.
+• There is a team of 6 trustees almost like a syndicate.

 • You get to choose who those 6 people are “how generous”.

-• You speak to them, and they then speak to the NHS.
+• After you speak to them, they then speak to the NHS.

-• They make a decision for you over how your care is provided, “bearing in mind it’s your care”.
+• Decisions are made for you over how your care is provided, “bearing in mind it’s your care”.

-• And they control the purse.
+• They control the purse.
 “So we never, in fact, see the money ourselves.”

 So, they are making us answer to a group of individuals, which granted, we can choose, but they decide and then purchase that care for us!